phaptrancao/ctf/HowToInstallArchLinux.md

 + type `lsblk` to see the name of your partitions, like `/dev/sda1`.
 And make note the partitions you use for Arch

-+ We use 2 partitions here - one for the OS and one for `/home`.
++ We use at least 3 partitions here - one for the OS, one for `/home` and one for `swap`.
 You could also modify more partitions meet your need like for `/boot`, etc... **or** remove `/home` partition, just `root` partition is enough for beginners.

 + Sometimes you will have `/dev/sda` as your USB installation media and `/dev/sdb` as your main hard drive, the drive you use to install `Arch`.
-But in this toturial, I will assuming that `/dev/sda` is the disk you want to install Arch Linux.
+But in this toturial, I will assume that `/dev/sda` is the disk you want to install Arch Linux.

 + If you want to erase all your disk to install only Arch Linux, type `sgdisk --zap-all /dev/sda`